Baylors Benjamin Franklin Scholars Bring Light to Complex FigureOctober 22, 20183 min read

 Baylor University is a private Christian University and a nationally ranked research institution.
 The University provides a vibrant campus community for more than 17,000 students by blending interdisciplinary research with an international reputation for educational excellence and a faculty commitment to teaching and scholarship.
 Chartered in 1845 by the Republic of Texas through the efforts of Baptist pioneers, Baylor is the oldest continually operating University in Texas.
 Located in Waco, Baylor welcomes students from all 50 states and more than 80 countries to study a broad range of degrees among its 12 nationally recognized academic divisions.

-Dr. Blaine McCormick is the Chair of the Management Department in the Hankamer School of Business at Baylor University.
+Dr. Blaine McCormick Professor of Management in the Hankamer School of Business at Baylor University.

 Thomas S. Kidd, Ph.D.
 Distinguished Professor of History